morikawa77/morikawa77/README.md

 <br>
 At the moment I'm working only as a freelancer but I am looking for a vacancy in project management or CTO.<br><br>
 I work with Web and technology since year 2000.<br><br>
-I have worked with several languages / frameworks and since 2010 I moved to the area of team management and website and system development projects.<br><br>
+I have worked with several languages / frameworks and since 2010 I moved to the area of team management and websites and apps development projects.<br><br>
 I am also an Apple specialist in the areas of Hardware, Software, Products, Sales and Teacher.<br><br>
 I have interest in side projects of IOT and AI.<br><br>